Cape Cod Events

 The Orleans Surf Film Festival

 What do you get when you cross die hard surfers with surf movies and surf paraphernalia?
 The Orleans Surf Film Festival, of course!
-A two-day long celebration of the culture of surf featuring movies that perpetuate the surf lifestyle and beer, it’s held at the Jailhouse Tavern in Orleans on October 21st & 22nd, 2016, so the beer part is a no brainer, but everyone from ages 2 to 92 are invited to attend and are promised a choka time!
+A two-day long celebration of the culture of surf featuring movies that perpetuate the surf lifestyle and beer, it’s held at the Jailhouse Tavern in Orleans in October, so the beer part is a no brainer, but everyone from ages 2 to 92 are invited to attend and are promised a choka time!
 A raffle offers items to bid on, with the proceeds going to scholarships for high school seniors in need.
 It’s a good cause, so don’t be afraid to crack your wallet wide open – the kids will thank you!

 History of the Boards

 It’s always interesting to see the evolution of surf boards throughout the years and the pop up museum featured in this super cool jubilee offers you the opportunity to witness the changes for yourself.
 Exhibiting different types of boards, from the bulky and heavy carved “sticks” of back in the day to the ultra-light and colorful ones the kids use today; we wouldn’t blame you for having to fight the urge to hang 10 yourself!
 Especially after experiencing the joys of surf movies like The Search for Freedom and The SUP Movie – nothing explains the surf culture better!

 Summer and surf go hand and hand on the waters surrounding Cape Cod and we can’t wait to introduce you to this lifestyle and all the other things that are so wonderful about a summer on the Cape!
 Check out our website at www.newenglandvacationrentals.com and start planning your bodacious summer trip today!